BurrowBird/4chan-Thread-Muncher/Readme.md

 ・ Edited download delays to adapt to max concurrent threads.

 **2025-04-06**
-・ Added the ability to ban usernames (to skip their posts).
+・ Added the ability to ban usernames.

 <br>